The Barking Lot

-Bulldog tail infections are classified by itchy, red or stinky skin, as well as any other signs of irritation.
+Bulldog tail infections are identified by itchy, red or stinky skin around the tail.
 Bulldogs have adorable little screw tails covered in wrinkles.
 As cute as their wrinkly tails may be, these creases and folds open up their little back doors to a number of potential infections.
-If your dogâ€™s tail blocks his or her anus in any way the infection can be made worse by anal sac fluids and fecesâ€”which can create a terrible (and thankfully curable) stench.
-Some dogs develop a yeast infection in their tail pocket, which then causes them to lick and chew at their behinds with no shame.
-Yeast infections tend to come with a pretty icky stench as well.
+If your dogâ€™s tail blocks his or her anus in any way the infection can be made worse by anal sac fluids and fecesâ€”which can create a terrible stench.
+Luckily, these infections can be treated and prevented with regular care!

 How To Treat Bulldog Tail Infections

 Clip the fur surrounding the infected area.
 Fur is a breeding ground for infectious materials.
 Your best bet is to get rid of it so that it doesnâ€™t increase the risk for further infection.
 This will also make it easier to treat the infection.

-If the wound is already open use a clean napkin or gauze to gently press out any pus, which will be absorbed by the gauze.
+If the wound is already open, use a clean napkin or gauze to gently press out any pus, which will be absorbed by the gauze.
 This should only be done if the wound is already open and draining pus.

 Soak a washcloth in warm water and apply it over the area.
 Warmth draws out blood antibodies and white blood cells that help fight off infection.
 Apply the hot washcloth to your dogâ€™s skin for 5 minutes on and 5 minutes off until the cloth cools.
 Repeat this process 2-5 times a day until you notice it healing.
 This can also help soften and remove scabs as they form, helping to reduce the risk ofÂ abscess formation.

 How To Heal A Bulldog Tail Infection Faster

 Wrinkle Balm is proven to treat and prevent skin fold dermatitis, yeast and bacterial infections, red, chaffed and inflamed skin, crusty buildups, foul odors, hair loss, baldness, scabbing, sores and pimples.
-Wrinkle Balm is gentle enough to use on your dogâ€™s face, but effective enough to be used on their tail as well.
+This product is gentle enough to use on your dogâ€™s face, but effective enough to be used on their tail as well.
 Read our guide to yeast infections to learn more about other types of symptoms and how to treat them.

 For more intense infections youâ€™ll want to apply Skin Soother to the affected areas.
-Skin Soother is also made from carefully sourced all natural, organic and vegan ingredients but it is a little stronger than Wrinkle Balm.
+This balm is also made from carefully sourced all natural, organic and vegan ingredients, but is stronger than Wrinkle Balm.
 Skin Soother is packed with healing herbs that naturally fight off bacteria, fungus, yeast and inflammation.
-Learn more about Skin Soother.

 How To Prevent Future Bulldog Tail Infections